This page was reviewed under our medical and editorial policy by

 If you become aware of physical symptoms you think may indicate cancer has returned, contact your doctor to get checked.
 Symptoms vary with the type of cancer and location, and they may be caused by reasons other than cancer.
 Some cancer symptoms include:

-For example, with prostate cancer, where the only sign of recurrence is an increase in a specific protein created in the prostate (called prostate-specific antigen or PSA), your doctor and you may decide to simply keep track of it and not do surgery or treatment unless further progression is seen.
-If prostate cancer has spread to other parts of the body, and surgery or radiation aren’t possible, then hormone therapy may be tried, but its success declines with time, and other treatments may then be employed.
+For example, with prostate cancer, where the only sign of recurrence is an increase in a specific protein created in the prostate (called prostate-specific antigen or PSA), your doctor and you may decide to simply keep track of it and not intervene unless further progression is seen.
+If prostate cancer has spread to other parts of the body, hormone therapy, targeted therapy or immunotherapy may be recommended.

 Your doctor may use the terms “complete remission” or “partial remission/partial response” after you have undergone treatment.